Independent, objective analysis, comparison and validation of digital video.

 Work in law enforcement, based in England or Wales?
 If you provide video evidence into the criminal justice system, the following apply.

-Statutory since 2 October 2023 under the Forensic Science Regulator Act 2021; Version 2 in force since 2 October 2025.
+Statutory since 2 October 2023 under the UK Forensic Science Regulator Act 2021; Version 2 in force since 2 October 2025.
 Validation of the software you use is required, not optional.

 When digital evidence is altered, you must be able to explain your actions and their implications.
-An FVT comparison report is that explanation, original versus converted, in data form.
+An FVT comparison report is that explanation, original versus converted, in objective data form.

 FVT wraps FFmpeg and libvmaf, open-source, industry-standard primitives that an independent expert can reproduce.